Targeted Therapies and Mesothelioma

 - Non-small cell lung cancer

-PDT can also be used in combination with other primary mesothelioma treatments, like surgery.
+Also, PDT can be used in combination with other primary mesothelioma treatments, like surgery.
 The combination of these two therapies has been known to improve survival rates and quality of life for patients in earlier stages of the disease.

 Your mesothelioma specialist or oncologist will be able to determine the best treatment options for you.
 Each patient’s case is different, meaning that different treatment-plans will be assigned to each person.
 Variables that may impact your eligibility include your general health, mesothelioma stage, and other factors determined by your cancer care team.
 Generally, patients in the earlier stages of cancer have the highest chance of benefitting from targeted therapies, but your doctor will be able to make the final determination.